G3F4/javascript-basics-workshop/README.md

 - What is CSS?
 - What is JavaScript?

-## First steps
+### Application entry point

-- What are html document main parts?
+- Base html document
-- How can i style elements on my site?
-- Where i can put script in my page?

-### Initial setup steps

 1. Create empty file `index.html`
-2. Fill basic `html` document with `head` and `body` with sample `hello world from html` text
+2. Fill basic `html` document with `head` and `body` with sample text `hello world from html`
     - define `doctype` with value `html`
     - define `html` document with empty `head` and `body`.
 Set lang attribute to `en`
     - define `head` content
         - add `meta` tag with attribute `charset` with value `utf-8` to set page encoding
-        - add `title` tag with children equal to Your page title
+        - add `title` tag with children equal `Play Hangman!`
 3. Inside `body` add `div` with text `Test!`
 4. Open file in browser to see if it works.
-Page should be blank, but title of window in Tab should be as You defined in `title` tag
+You should see text from `div` element and title of window in Tab should be as You defined in `title` tag

-## Linking style sheet and scripts
+## Linking files

-1. In `head` inside document, add new tag `link` with 3 attributes
-    - `rel` attribute set linking relation, set value to `stylesheet`
-    - `type` attribute with value `text/css`
-    - `href` attribute with file name to link with value `styles.css`
+- loading stylesheets
+- loading scripts
+- printing to browser console

-2. Create empty file called `styles.css`
+1. Create empty file called `styles.css`
     - Add styling for `body`.
 You can create style rule with template below:
         ```text
           [tagName or selector]: {
               [cssProperty]: value;
           }
         ```
-    - Set rule `family-font` with value `sans-serif`
+    - Set rule `family-font` with value `sans-serif` for tag `body`
     - Check browser to see if stylesheet is loaded.
-Font should be changed.
+    - Inspect `div` element
+        - right click on element and choose `Inspect element`
+2. In `head` inside document, add new tag `link` with 3 attributes
+    - `rel` attribute set linking relation, set value to `stylesheet`
+    - `type` attribute with value `text/css`
+    - `href` attribute with file name to link with value `styles.css`
+3. Create empty file `game.js`
+    - inside add following line:
+    `console.log('game script loaded');`
-3. Add empty `script` tag with 2 attributes:
+4. Inside html document add `script` tag with 2 attributes:
     - `type` with value `text/javascript` so browser can parse text as javascript
     - `src` with value `game.js`
-    - Open browser and inside devTools open network tab to see that browsers tries to download missing file
-4. Create empty file `game.js`
-    - inside add following line:
-        `console.log('game script loaded');`
+    - put script at the end of `body` tag
-    - check browser console in devTools to see if message is printed
+5. Check browser console in devTools to see if message is printed

 ## Manipulating DOM

+- finding DOM element with `id` attribute
+- appending node to DOM
+- calling function
-- calling `document` functions
+- `document` built-in functions
 - storing data references using `const`
-- assigning new values
+- assigning new value

 1. Add `id` attribute with value `gameContent` to `div` inside `body` to be able to find this element easily in javascript code
 2. Inside `game.js`: